Slicer/Slicer/Docs/user_guide/modules/volumes.md

 ## Panels and their use

-- Active Volume: Select the volume to display and operate on.
+- Volume: Select the volume to display and operate on.
 - Volume Information: Information about the selected volume.
 Some fields can be edited to correctly describe the volume, for example, when loading incompletely specified image data such as a sequence of jpeg files.
 Use caution however, since changing properties such as Image Spacing will impact the physical accuracy of some calculations such as Label Statistics.
   - Image Dimensions: The number of pixels in "IJK" space - this is the way the data is arranged in memory.
 The IJK indices (displayed in the DataProbe) go from 0 to dimension-1 in each direction.
   - Image Spacing: The physical distance between pixel centers when mapped to patient space expressed in millimeters.